cristeaibogdan/hephaestus-api/README.md

 - Frontend built with Angular
 - Backend developed using Java ( **you are here 📍** )

 **⚠️️ Backend is hosted on Azure with a burst configuration, which means it may temporarily shut down when idle.
-If the service doesn't respond immediately, try refreshing a few times to wake it up.**
+Please wait for the initialization process to complete.**

 You can access the following services: